greymd/tmux-xpanes/README.md

 ### [Normal mode2] Inside of tmux session

-When the tmux is already open and `xpanes` command is executed from within the existing tmux session, the command's behavior is as follows:
+When the tmux is already open and `xpanes` is executed on the existing tmux session, the command's behavior is as follows:

  - The command newly creates a window **on the existing active session**.
  - In addition, it separates the window into multiple panes.
- - Finally, the window will be active window.
+ - Finally, the window will be active.

 ### [Pipe mode] Inside of tmux session & Accepting standard input

-When the tmux is open and `xpanes` command is executed from within tmux (Normal mode2) and the command is accepting standard input ( the command followed by any other commands and pipe `|`), the command's behavior will be the special "Pipe mode".
+When `xpanes` accepts standard input (i.e, `xpanes` follows another command and pipe `|`) under **Normal mode2** , `xpanes`'s behavior will be the special one called "Pipe mode".
 It is documented in the [Pipe mode section](#pipe-mode).

 ## Further Examples